TacoSombrero/TacoSombrero/README.md

-- 👋 Hi, I’m @TacoSombrero
+- 👋 Hi, I’m @FilipKanon
 - 👀 I’m interested in programming, math and physics
 - 🌱 I’m currently learning Unity, Java, PHP, Mysql, and a couple of other things (some of these things im learning in school)
-- 💞️ I’m looking to collaborate on... actually nothing, I know it's kinda boring but yea I got a lot to do with school soo.
 - 📫 How to reach me I don't really know...

 <!---